-- 1.1 This version of the Gibraltar Code of Practice for the Remote Gambling Industry has been issued consequent upon the EU 4th Money Laundering Directive (4MLD) which has been transposed into Gibraltar law by the Proceeds of Crimes Act 2015 (POCA) and supersedes and replaces all previous versions and associated correspondence. - 1.2 The Gambling Commissioner is the regulator for the gambling industry in Gibraltar and is a supervisory body listed under Part 1 of Schedule 2 of POCA for the purposes of supervising licensed gambling operators' (Licence Holders) compliance with relevant Gibraltar laws and regulations for anti-money laundering and countering the financing of terrorism. - 1.3 This Code applies to all transactions and processes undertaken by Licence Holders in Gibraltar or any other place under the authority of a Gibraltar gambling licence, including those transactions and processes that are additionally licensed by another regulatory authority as well as those associated with places which have no relevant gambling or AML/CFT regulation. - 1.4 This Code is 'interpretive guidance' to the Gibraltar remote gambling sector in respect of the statutory and other requirements referenced in the document.
-The Code is issued under S.6 of the Gambling Act with the consent of the Minister responsible for gambling and may be taken into account in any proceedings before a court or in any matter to be determined by the Licensing Authority (S.6(7)). - 1.5 Licence Holders should refer to POCA and associated legislation detailed below when making decisions in respect of their AML/CFT obligations and seek legal advice where necessary.
-This Code is not intended to be a substitute for legal advice. - 1.6 This Code follows the general principles contained in the FATF's 40 Recommendations, recognised by international bodies such as the European Commission and International Monetary Fund, as the framework for the advice and requirements of this Code.
+- 1.5 This Code is 'interpretive guidance' to the Gibraltar remote gambling sector in respect of the statutory and other requirements referenced in the document.
+The Code is issued under S.6 of the Gambling Act with the consent of the Minister responsible for gambling and may be taken into account in any proceedings before a court or in any matter to be determined by the Licensing Authority (S.6(7)). - 1.6 Licence Holders should refer to POCA and associated legislation detailed below when making decisions in respect of their AML/CFT obligations and seek legal advice where necessary.
+This Code is not intended to be a substitute for legal advice. - 1.7 This Code follows the general principles contained in the FATF's 40 Recommendations, recognised by international bodies such as the European Commission and International Monetary Fund, as the framework for the advice and requirements of this Code.
 Any regulatory action in respect of Licence Holders, employees or agents (including a range of sanctions) will be based on the statutory provisions contained in POCA and the content and principles of this Code, not on the absence or existence of equivalent legislation in the originating state.
 Criminal prosecution rests with other authorities.